plone/training/sneak.rst

 Using the code for the training
 ===============================

 We provide the code for this training divided in into chapters.
-To

 Telling Plone about ploneconf.site
 ----------------------------------